Sorry, you need to enable JavaScript to visit this website.

 ~50%

-• FGFR2 fusions are detectable early in disease progression and are key drivers of tumor growth8,9
+FGFR2 fusions may be detectable early in disease progression and are key drivers of tumor growth3,8,9

-NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) Recommend comprehensive molecular testing for patients with unresectable or metastatic cholangiocarcinoma10,*,†,‡
+National Comprehensive Cancer Network® (NCCN®) recommends comprehensive molecular testing for patients with unresectable or metastatic cholangiocarcinoma10*†‡

 "Given emerging evidence regarding actionable targets for treating BTCs, comprehensive molecular profiling is recommended for patients with unresectable or metastatic BTC who are candidates for systemic therapy."10

-Category 2A: Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.
+NCCN Category 2A: Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.10

 Be sure to use an NGS test that can detect both known and unknown fusion partners